Taranto

 Monthly Pricing - Departures from Taranto

-Prices are approximately the same throughout the year.
-On average sailings from Taranto are rather affordable compared to other ports.
-See the chart below for the monthly average cost per day.
+On average Taranto is moderately expensive compared to other ports.
+Check the chart below for the average cost per day by month.
+Prices are about equal throughout the year.

 Jan